№ Podcast clipper

 Paste the episode.
 Set the timestamps.
 Save the moment.

-Clip a Podcast From YouTube
+Clip a podcast from YouTube

 Extract Joe Rogan, Lex Fridman, or any podcast moment as MP4 or MP3.